Waste Bye-Laws Project 2023 – 2026

 - Bring your segregated household waste to an authorised site that accepts it.
 Receipts as proof of this are required to be maintained.

 - Bin-Sharing.
 Two households come together to share the same bins and waste account.
 A bin sharing agreement must be in place signed by both parties.
-For a link to the form, click here
+For a link to the form, click here.

 Where householders do not engage in the process, directions and fixed payment notices will be used by Fingal County Council to encourage all householders to comply with the Waste Bye-Laws.
 The goal is to maximise compliance with the Waste Bye-Laws throughout Fingal without having to resort to enforcement or legal action through the courts and every opportunity will be given to householders to put an appropriate waste collection service in place to achieve this.
 We all have a responsibility to manage our waste and to protect the environment for future generations and compliance with the Waste Bye-Laws will help to achieve this.

 Householders are asked to be aware of the “Man in a Van” waste removal services.
 There are a number of operators offering this service at a reduced rate to take away your domestic waste rather than paying for a kerbside collection.
 Many of these operators are unauthorised and don’t have a waste collection permit and have been known to bring household waste to remote areas to illegally dispose of it.
 Unfortunately, if evidence is found in illegally dumped waste which relates to a householder, it is the householder that will pay the price (i.e. €150 under the Litter Pollution Act and possible prosecution under the Waste Management Act).
-If householders know of anyone offering these ‘Man in a Van’ services, please contact environ%[email protected] " rel="nofollow"> [email protected] or Tel: 01 8906799.
+If householders know of anyone offering these ‘Man in a Van’ services, please contact [email protected] or Tel: : 01 8905000.

 A copy of the Waste Bye-Laws is available for inspection at Fingal County Council offices at 1/ Main Street, Swords, Co.
 Dublin K67 X8Y2 and 2/ Grove Road, Blanchardstown, Dublin 15, D15 W638.